Ruth Roemer: Early career

-After receiving her law degree, Roemer represented the United Electrical Workers in Washington during the 1940s.
+After law school, Roemer represented the United Electrical Workers in Washington during the 1940s.
 Roemer and her husband moved to Geneva, Switzerland, in 1951, when he became the Chief of Social and Occupational Health for the newly formed World Health Organization (WHO).
 Soon after Milton Roemer's appointment at the WHO, the United States withdrew his appointment under the political pressure of the McCarthy era.
 In 1953 the Roemers moved to Saskastchewan, Canada.
 In Canada, Roemer worked as a researcher with the Royal Commission on Agriculture and Rural Life in Saskatchewan.

 By the late 1950s, Roemer and her family had returned to the United States and Cornell University.
 At Cornell, Roemer worked with Professor Bertram F. Wilcox as the associate director of a research project investigating the admissions decisions of New York mental hospitals.
 Their research resulted in a book Mental Illness and Due Process which led to landmark New York state mental hospital admission policy legislation.